davidmolony/MESC_Firmware/CAN_IMPLEMENTATION.md

   - send fresh data on next slot.
 - Class B traffic may be skipped under pressure to protect Class A cadence.

+Mailbox pressure policy:
+- Reduce effective mailbox depth for low-priority traffic.
+- Keep at most one fresh Class B frame pending per class; drop older stale data instead of queueing.
+- Do not allow queued low-priority traffic to block the next Class A slot.
+- If needed during hardening, operate in a reduced-mailbox strategy where only one mailbox is used for best-effort traffic while Class A attempts immediate send per slot.

 ### 4) RX Handling for `CAN_ID_IQREQ` and `CAN_ID_ADC1_2_REQ`

 - Keep ISR work minimal:
   - parse ID and payload length,
   - update volatile latest-command storage,
   - update counters.
+- No dynamic allocation, no blocking waits, and no heavy formatting in ISR.
 - Use latest-command semantics (no deep queue for commands).
 - Apply commands in the control loop with age/timeouts.
 - Track per-ID counters: